icerpc/icerpc-docs/pages/icerpc-for-ice-users/high-level-comparison/new-features.md

 With Ice, you have to use Slice to encode your request and response payloads, even if you're just sending bytes.

-With IceRPC, Slice is optional: the IceRPC core sends and receives requests and responses with byte stream payloads, and doesn't know how these byte streams are encoded.
+With IceRPC, Slice is optional: IceRPC sends and receives requests and responses with byte stream payloads, and doesn't know how these byte streams are encoded.
 This allows you to use IceRPC with Slice, or with another IDL, or with no IDL at all.

 ## New Slice